JerzyKukla/batchBlobDelete/README.md

 Additional columns are ignored.
 If the file includes a header row, make sure `csvHasHeader` is set to `true` (default).

+Alternatively, you can embed the CSV payload directly in the configuration by setting `inputCsvContent` instead of `inputFilePath`.
+Only one of these properties can be defined at a time.

 Example:

 ```